blue-name/slb/intl.en-US/Miscellaneous/Troubleshooting/500__502__504 troubleshooting.md

 -   If it is determined that the error is due to the backend server, check whether there are any related errors in web server logs of the backend ECS instance.
 Check whether the web service is running normally and whether the web access logic is correct.
 Test by uninstalling anti-virus software on the server and restarting the server.
 -   Check whether the TCP kernel parameters of the Linux system on the backend ECS instance are correctly configured.

-## Submit a ticket {#section_gyl_vcd_xdb .section}
+## Open a ticket {#section_gyl_vcd_xdb .section}

 Perform the troubleshooting procedures step by step and record the test results in detail.
-Provide the test results when you submit the ticket so that our after-sales technical support can help you solve the problem as soon as possible.
+Provide the test results when you open the ticket so that our after-sales technical support can help you solve the problem as soon as possible.

 If the problem persists, contact Alibaba Cloud after-sales technical support.